Festivals not corporate enough, say kids

 MUSIC festivals should have more branding and marketing, according to young people.

-As it emerged that Richard Hawley turned down Glastonbury because of its ‘corporate’ nature, festival-goers under 25 said that they love seeing their favourite brands in a field.
+Festival-goers under 25 told researchers that they love seeing their favourite brands in a field.

 19-year-old Tom Logan said: “Sometimes I think the music gets in the way of advertising.
 The best thing about festivals is being able to develop my relationship with companies and lose myself in their corporate identity.